bfwg/angular-spring-starter/README.md

 > If you're looking for Angular 1.x please use [springboot-jwt-starter](https://github.com/bfwg/springboot-jwt-starter)
 > A Springboot token-based security starter kit featuring [Angular4](https://angular.io/) and [Springboot](https://projects.spring.io/spring-boot/) ([JSON Web Token](https://jwt.io/))

-> Token authentication is a more modern approach and is designed solve problems session IDs stored server-side can’t.
-Using tokens in place of session IDs can lower your server load, streamline permission management, and provide better tools for supporting a distributed or cloud-based infrastructure.
->
-> -- <cite>Stormpath</cite>

 ### Quick start
 **Make sure you have Maven and Java 1.7 or greater** **Make sure you also have NPM 3.1, Node 6.9.5 and angular-cli@1.0.0 globally installed**